Jcait/Project-knight-travails/README.md

 };
 ```

-The gist is we want to keep generating new nodes untill the target is found,
+The gist is we want to keep generating new nodes until the target is found,

-We add the array to it's own variable `queue` and untill our target is found in the `Map()` the first value in the queue, if the value is already in the queue it skips it and adds it's possible moves to the end of the queue but not before removing the first value. the process continues untill the target is found.
+We add the array to it's own variable `queue` and until our target is found in the `Map()` the first value in the queue, if the value is already in the queue it skips it and adds it's possible moves to the end of the queue but not before removing the first value.
+The process continues until the target is found.

 ```js
 const bfs = (start, target) => {